Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 That's Trump slogan.

-So they would say, well, maybe Rush, they may be phonies, but they made it look like they love America more than Trump did.
+So they would say, well, Rush, they may be phonies, but they made it look like they love America more than Trump did.

-And finally, it was Dana Bash who said that she saw a tweet from Rich Galen, who uh who used to work for Newt, and he tweeted that he was sitting in his kitchen crying, watching the speeches at the Democrat convention, Asking, what happened to my GOP?
+And he tweeted that he was sitting in his kitchen crying, watching the speeches at the Democrat convention, asking, what happened to my GOP?

-So now let's go to Kimberly Strassel at the Wall Street Journal.
+So, now let's go to Kimberly Strassel at the Wall Street Journal.

 Hillary's one candidate race.